SoumilMalik24/40-Days-DL-MLOps/README.md

 - Understood issues like vanishing gradients and their solutions (ReLU, BatchNorm, Residuals).
 - Compared shallow vs deep CNNs on CIFAR-10.
 - Deep model achieved ~80–85% accuracy vs ~70% for shallow.

+## Day 12 - ResNet Architecture

+- Learned about residual connections and how they solve the vanishing gradient problem.
+- Implemented a simplified ResNet model on CIFAR-10 using Keras.
+- Understood skip connections, identity mapping, and bottleneck structure.
+- Compared ResNet with previous deep CNN — faster convergence and better generalization.
+- Achieved ~86–88% test accuracy after 20 epochs.